The mammography services at our Cleveland area locations play a vital role in the diagnosis of breast disease.

+Mammograms can tell physicians a lot about a patient’s breast health.
 Normal breast tissue varies widely among women and can even vary for the same woman over time.
 This makes interpreting mammograms a challenging job.
 Therefore, at Southwest General’s Breast Center, we combine state-of-the-art technology for the greatest possible image clarity and highly skilled board-certified radiologists for careful study and interpretation of mammograms to help preserve and/or restore breast health.

-A Commitment to Quality and Compassionate Breast Care
+Our Cleveland Based Mammography Team is Committed to Quality and Compassionate Breast Care

 Most abnormalities found in the breast are not cancerous.
 However, if the diagnosis is breast cancer, our team can help direct you to the resources you will need to make an informed, confident decision about your course of treatment.

 The Importance of Mammography

 Mammography plays a vital role in maintaining breast health and in diagnosing breast cancer and other breast-health issues early, when they are most treatable.
 Screening procedures, including mammography, are vital to a breast health.
 Southwest General provides a range of screening procedures to promote breast health in the communities we serve.

 Southwest General offers patients the most advanced technology available for mammography, including both 2-D digital imaging and three-dimensional (3D) Tomosynthesis, both of which provide diagnostic images with greater clarity than traditional film mammography.
 Mammography services include: